magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 Step 2.
 [Run the test][]

-## New test
+## New test {#new-test}

-### Extending an out-of-the-box test
+### Extending an out-of-the-box test {#extending-oob-test}

 You can create a test extending from an out-of-the-box test.
 It is stored in the `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>` directory.

-#### Usage
+#### Usage {#ext-usage}

 This approach is useful when the Magento functionality was extended, for example the minor changes were added to the existing functionality of a module.
-Also you can extend the out-of-the-box test to extend the current test coverage if functionality that you are interested in is not completely covered by the out-of-the-box test.
+Also you can extend an out-of-the-box test to extend the current test coverage if functionality that you are interested in is not completely covered by the out-of-the-box test.

 Example use cases: